 Alternative tunings, drop tunings, and specialized string setups enable unique sounds for metal, rock, jazz, and folk genres.
 Matching guitar strings for different music genres optimizes tone and playability.

-Choose material and coating based on guitar type, playing style, and guitar string longevity.
-Coated strings resist corrosion and extend life, while uncoated strings provide traditional feel and tone.
+- Choose material and coating based on guitar type, playing style, and **guitar string longevity**

 Remove old strings one at a time, secure new strings in the bridge and tuning pegs, and slowly bring to tension.
 Stretch and tune each string gradually to avoid neck strain.